Scalekit FAST MCP Integration is now live

 When a user accesses /login, the app redirects them to Okta, OneLogin, Entra, or another configured IdP.

 After authentication, the IdP redirects the user back to your app.
 The app receives an authorization code.
-It exchanges this code for user profile details.
+It exchanges this code, which is processed in a callback handler function.
+For example:

 func callbackHandler(w http.ResponseWriter, r *http.Request) { // Define the same redirect URI used during login redirectUri := "https://yourapp.com/callback" // Extract the authorization code from the URL query parameters code := r.URL.Query().Get("code") if code == "" { http.Error(w, "Authorization code missing", http.StatusBadRequest) return } // Exchange the authorization code for user profile details result, err := client.AuthenticateWithCode(code, redirectUri) if err != nil { http.Error(w, "Authentication failed", http.StatusUnauthorized) return } // Extract user email from authentication response email := result.User.Email fmt.Fprintf(w, "Welcome, %s!", email) // TODO: Securely store user session (next section) }